-Our most recent BASSETT layout is dated 2016.
-A deserted Mervyn's became a Kohl's in late 2009.
-Twelve vacant store spaces on the south end of the mall were gutted and reconfigured as a Conn's HomePlus.
-This store opened for business in late 2012.
-Dave & Buster's Grand Sports Cafe made its debut in the spring of 2016.
+Our most recent BASSETT layout dates to 2025.
+A deserted Mervyn's became a Kohl's.
+Twelve vacant store spaces on the south end of the mall were gutted and reconfigured as a Conn's HomePlus (2012-2024).
+After this store closed down, Burlington opened in the space.

 BASSETT CENTER